tosca-har/pngscene/README.md

 Three.js can load many different types of models.
 However, the size is very important and large models will not load.
 Models are made from meshes, and the less nodes (points) or faces in the mesh the smaller the model size.
 Reducing the nodes or faces in a model, or retopology can be done in programs such as Blender.
 In Blender this is relatively easy, if the model is imported as a STL and if the model does not have an image texture.
 These models were primarily designed in Blender and reduced to under 700KB.
 They were exported as draco compressed glTF (GL Transmission Format) files.

-Draco-compressed GTLF files are one of the most memory efficient formats to use with three.js.
+Draco-compressed GTLF files are one of the most memory efficient formats to use with Three.js.
 However, they require the importation of additional loaders.
+It is also possible to have multiple models in one GTLF file and to separate them once imported.

-Download the 'models' folder from XXX and put it in the myscene folder.
+Download the 'models' folder and put it in the myscene folder.

 The jars will be added to a group (called 'jars') and the group will be added to the scene.
 This will allow us to specify later, that objects belonging to the jars group can be selected.